samyouaret/samyouaret.github.io/README.md

 # Samy Ouaret Personal website

-this my personal website is based.
+this my personal website which is live on [Samy Ouaret](https://samyouaret.me/).